ovvio-io/ovvio2/server-control/TENANT_SETUP.md

 1. Switch to the correct AWS region for this tenant.
 2. Go to Instances > Launch Instance
 3. Name: `<tenant-id>`-s1, ...
+4. Add new Tag: `OvvioTenantId` with the value of the tenant id
-4. Amazon Linux
+5. Amazon Linux
-5. Choose t3.medium as a starting point
+6. Choose t3.medium as a starting point
-6. Create new private key per tenant called prod-`<tenant-id>`
+7. Create new private key per tenant called prod-`<tenant-id>`
    1. Store the private key in 1Password
-7. Choose correct VPC
+8. Choose correct VPC
-8. Choose correct subnet
+9. Choose correct subnet
-9. Auto-assign public IP: _YES_
+10. Auto-assign public IP: _YES_
-10. Select existing tenant internal security group
+11. Select existing tenant internal security group
-11. Change the root volume to 64GB, encrypted with default KMS key
+12. Change the root volume to 64GB, encrypted with default KMS key
     1. Delete on Termination: NO
-12. Under Advanced Details, select "ProdServer" IAM Role
+13. Under Advanced Details, select "ProdServer" IAM Role
-13. Termination Protection: Enable
+14. Termination Protection: Enable
-14. Stop Protection: Enable
+15. Stop Protection: Enable
-15. Detailed Cloudwatch Monitoring: Enable
+16. Detailed Cloudwatch Monitoring: Enable
-16. Credit Specification: Unlimited
+17. Credit Specification: Unlimited
-17. Allow tags in metadata: Enable 18: Paste launch-script.sh to User data field
+18. Allow tags in metadata: Enable 18: Paste launch-script.sh to User data field

 Wait for instance to launch